TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ### Authentication information
 AuthBuffer is generated for the purpose of encryption and authentication.
 For more information about the authentication data, refer to [GME Key](https://cloud.tencent.com/document/product/607/12218).
 A value of type Byte[] is returned by this API.
-The room ID parameter for voice message must be set to "null"
+The room ID parameter for voice message must be set to "null".

 > Function prototype
 ```